Calladrus2001/paralegal/README.md

 # Paralegal

 To run this locally, you would need to have docker running for the localstack setup.
-This also requries the aws cli and terraform to be installed.
+This also requries the aws cli, jq, and terraform to be installed.
 If you are using windows, you can use `git bash` to run `./scripts/setup-localstack.sh`, on macOS and linux this shouldnt be an issue.

 #### Some useful aws cli commands